pantheon-systems/documentation/source/_docs/kill-mysql-queries.md

 tags: [database, debug, code]
 keywords: mysql, mysql query, mysql queries, kill query, kill queries, kill mysql, kill mysql queries, queries, query, debug mysql, debug, mysql error, kill all queries, kill all mysql queries, kill all mysql
 ---
 Long-running MySQL queries keep other transactions from accessing the necessary tables to execute a request, leaving your users on hold.
-To kill these queries, you'll need to [Access the appropriate environment's MySQL Database](/docs/mysql-access).
+To kill these queries, you'll need to [access the environment's MySQL Database](/docs/mysql-access).

 ## Identify Long-Running Queries
 After successfully creating a local MySQL connection to the site's database, run the following command to show a list of active threads: